-The seed culture was prepared in the sterilized media as described above, inoculated by single microbial culture in each sterilized media, incubated at $28^{\circ}C \pm 2^{\circ}C$ for 36 hours in a shaking incubator at 120rpm.
+The seed culture was prepared in the sterilized media and inoculated by single microbial culture in each sterilized media, incubated at $28^{\circ}C \pm 2^{\circ}C$ for 36 hours in a shaking incubator at 120rpm.

-Simultaenous Saccarification and Fermentation (SSF):
+Simultaenous saccarification and fermentation (SSF):

-The saccarification process was carried out as described in above process.
-The fermentation process starts with addition of spore suspension into the hydrolysed/saccarified supernatant with definite concentration (v/v) and antifoaming agent was also added to reduce the frothing during fermentation (Kanagasabai et al., 2019).
+The saccarification process was carried out.
+The fermentation process starts with addition of spore suspension into the hydrolysed/saccarified supernatant with definite concentration (v/v).
+Antifoaming agent was also added to reduce the frothing during fermentation (Kanagasabai et al.) [2019).
 The filtrate along with seed culture were incubated at $30^{\circ}C \pm 2^{\circ}C$ for 72 hours in a shaking incubator at 240rpm.

-Determination of Alcohol fermentation:
+Determination of alcohol fermentation:

-After incubation, the fermentation media was filtered by filter paper.
+After incubation, the fermentation media was filtered using a filter paper.
 The filtrate was then diluted with 10x parts of double distilled water.
-The distillation of alcohol was done by glass distillation unit (Singh and Rangaiah, 2019).
-Total alcohol content was done by Potassium dichromate method (Morales et al., 2015); (Zhang et al., 2019)by first establishing a standard calibration curve of known concentration of ethanol was first established.
+The distillation of alcohol was done using glass distillation unit (Singh and Rangaiah, 2019).
+Total alcohol content was done by Potassium dichromate method (Morales et al., 2015); (Zhang et al., 2019) by first establishing a standard calibration curve of known concentration of ethanol.
 By putting the values of absorbance in the slope equation, the unknown concentration was established for each sample.